BioJulia/MMTF.jl/README.md

 ```
 `gzip::Bool` - if set to `true`, writes a compressed MMTF file.

+See [BioStructures.jl](https://github.com/BioJulia/BioStructures.jl) for how to read MMTF files into a hierarchical data structure and convert them to PDB/mmCIF files.

 ## Contributing and Questions

 We appreciate contributions from users including reporting bugs, fixing issues,
 improving performance and adding new features.

 If you have a question about
-contributing or using this package, our [Gitter chat room](https://gitter.im/BioJulia/Bio.jl) would be
+contributing or using this package, our [Gitter chat room](https://gitter.im/BioJulia/General) would be
 the best starting place to communicate with other users and developers.
 You are encouraged to use the [Bio category of the Julia discourse
 site](https://discourse.julialang.org/c/domain/bio) for technical questions.